-Jayna continues with us in her second year at Paideia.
+Jayna continues with us in her third year at Paideia.
 Jayna graduated from Northwest University with a B.A. in Elementary Education, including endorsements in ESL and English.
 She is a native Oregonian who returned home after living in Washington, DC and Louisville, KY with her husband and growing family.
-Kurt and Jayna have four children, ages 13, 11, 8, and 6.
+Kurt and Jayna have four children.

-Lisa is excited to continue in her third year at Paideia teaching third grade.
+Lisa is excited to continue in her fourth year at Paideia teaching third grade.
 Previously, she worked as an R.N. on an Orthopedic Unit for 12 years before homeschooling her 6 children.
 Her family was involved with Classical Conversations during which time she tutored in the Foundations program for several years.
 Her favorite things about third grade are introducing students to wonderful literature and having fun with fractions.
 Besides school, Lisa enjoys gardening, taking trips with her husband, and coffee dates with friends.

-Alice continues at Paideia in her fourth year as teacher of our sixth grade classroom.
+Alice continues at Paideia in her fifth year as teacher of our sixth grade classroom.
 She also works as our College Advisor and Standardized Testing Coordinator for the secondary grades.
 Alice graduated from Trinity Western University with a B.A. in Geography, minor in English.
-She still loves learning and has discovered through many years of homeschooling that she also loves teaching.
+She loves to garden, crochet, and read, read, read.
+Whenever possible, she visits art museums and studies art history.
 Previous to teaching at Paideia, she tutored Foundations and Essentials classes for Classical Conversations.
-She is married to Gary who keeps bees for fun, and they have four children ranging from elementary through college age.
+She is married to Gary who keeps bees for fun, and they have four children ranging from secondary through college age.